 Covers calculus designed primarily for business students.
 Covers limits, continuity, derivatives, integrals and their applications.
-The applications include optimization, optimization with several variables, curve sketching, related erates, finance, and area between curves.
+The applications include optimization, optimization with several variables, curve sketching, rates of change, finance, and area between curves.

 MAT 252 Statistics (3)

 Prerequisite: MAT 110 with a B- or higher (can test out; see program director), or appropriate placement score